How to make butter and buttermilk from cream: an easy food science project for kids.

 “From cows?” my 6 year old daughter Jewel guessed.

-“Well, yes, butter is a dairy product, and it’s made from cows’ milk, or actually, from the cream that settles on top.
-But how could you actually turn cream into butter?”
+“Well, yes, butter is a dairy product, and it’s made from cows’ milk, or actually, from the cream that settles on top of the milk.
+But how do you actually turn cream into butter?”

-Jewel wasn’t sure, so this is what we attempted to find out.
+Jewel wasn’t sure, so we decided to try this “making butter activity” to find out.

-I’d recommend this science project for preschoolers (3-4 year olds), and kindergarten / early primary school kids (5-6 year olds) and up.
-My kids were 6 and almost 4 years old when we first tried this at home.
+I’d recommend this food science project for preschoolers (3-4 year olds), and kindergarten / early primary school kids (5-6 year olds).
+It’s a great way to learn where our food comes from.
+My kids were 6 and almost 4 years old when we first tried this at our home.

 How to make butter and buttermilk from cream